 My Name is Whitney, I’m a Wife, Mother, and Maker.
-By day I am a full time Mama of one precious boy ( And baby girl coming very soon!! ) and by night a creative entrepreneur with a passion for all things handcrafted.
+By day I am a full time Mama of one precious boy Tatum and a sweet baby girl Kennedy and by night a creative entrepreneur with a passion for all things handcrafted.
 My professional background is in Brand Management and Marketing, and while I love being a stay at home mama/entrepreneur, I still enjoy developing branding and social media marketing for clients part time!
 Often I feel like I’m seeing spots, which may be because I am the proud mama to 2 fur-babies: Desi & Lacee, our Dalmatian-Pitbull rescues.
 A California Native and Arizona transplant, I love home improvement projects with my hubby Taylor, family getaways, raisins in my popcorn and of course spending time in my craftroom.

 In college, while living in the Alpha Chi Omega Sorority house, I earned the nicknames Crafty-Chi and Craft Queen.
 I truly miss taking a “little sis” each fall and crafting gifts for them for 6 weeks straight!
 Luckily, I can still get my Greek Life fix while serving on the advisory board for AXO at ASU.